Maximal-ein/Maksim-Kirichenko/README.md

 * Following project growth, migrated the monolith to micro-frontends (Module Federation) and introduced Feature-Sliced Design (FSD), reducing code coupling and simplifying merge conflict resolution in related features across 5 parallel teams.
 * Reduced boilerplate code and unified state management by migrating from Redux Thunk to Redux Toolkit.
+*	Implemented virtualization for lists of 5000+ items, reducing LCP from 5.7 to 1 second, working with the backend team to introduce a paginated contract.
 * Aligned 35+ components with the design system and documented them in Storybook.
-* Implemented virtualization for lists of 5000+ items, reducing render time from 2.5 to 0.8 seconds.
 * Replaced native HTTP requests with Axios and configured global error handling with automatic retries, resolving the issue of unlogged client-side errors.

 **Technologies:** React, TypeScript, Redux Toolkit, Styled Components, Material UI, Webpack Module Federation.